 I am here to tell you that I know a few people, real regular people, who are doing their “if only” thing.
 And for the most part, it seems to be working.

 Exhibit A: I have a friend who bought a sailboat and works his computer technology company from Honduras.
-He Skype’s clients when needed, and works remotely.
+He uses Facetime to reach clients when required, and works remotely.
 When he is not available to his North American clients, he is off on his motorbike, riding the mountain roads looking for adventure.
 He also spends considerable time repairing his boat, negotiating internet access with the marina, keeping things safe in a country where ex pats don’t have the rights we take for granted.
 And he’s spent a long time looking for love in all the wrong places.
 And then, suddenly, the right place.
 I don’t imagine his life is perfect, and not for everybody, but he asked the question and then listened to the answer.

-Exhibit B: I have a colleague who moved to The Grenadines to start a fresh juice business.
+Exhibit B: I have a colleague who moved to Grenada to start a fresh juice business.
 She and her partner sold everything to start anew.
 For a while she was able to work remotely, maintaining a large contract with a national company.
 This spring though she found herself, like hundreds of others, set adrift in the midst of an energy downturn.
 And yet, I don’t sense she’s got the blues.
 Always a bright light, she seems to actually be shining brighter, she with no “real” job and the very real and entire nest egg invested in a fruit based startup.
 (In a country that does not adhere to a North American work ethic).

 Both of these very real and lovely people must struggle with being the new kid on the block, the new business in the country.
 Both come from humble beginnings (he: a vegetarian from a Northern Meat Eating family, she an East Coast optimist).
 Both are creative and bright and both asked the “what if…” question during an existential career crisis.